makerbot/ReplicatorG/trunk/readme.txt

-ReplicatorG is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
-Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing, MaxMSP).
-The boards can be assembled by hand or purchased preassembled; the open-source IDE can be downloaded for free.
+ReplicatorG is an open-source GCode based controller for RepRap / CNC machines.
+It has 3 main goals:

+1. Be as simple to use, and as easy to install as possible.
+2. Be driver oriented and abstract the GCode away, allowing users to easily create drivers for their own machine.
+3. Support as much of the GCode specification as possible.

 For more information, see the website at: http://www.replicat.org